mredodos/ecab-taxi-booking-manager/readme.txt

 ## Pro Features (Available in Pro Version):

+**📧 📅 Google Calendar Integration **
+Automatically add booking details to the admin's Google Calendar.
+Provide a link after booking so customers can easily add the event to their own calendar.

 **📧 Email Customization**
 Receive order confirmations and deliver PDF receipts easily after successful payments with dual email functions.